kloudtechvizag/infra-apps/README.md

 # DevOps Infrastructure Stack

 This repository contains a Docker Compose configuration for setting up a complete DevOps infrastructure stack.
-It includes essential tools for continuous integration, code quality analysis, and artifact management.
+It includes essential tools for continuous integration, code quality analysis, artifact management, and reverse proxy management.

 ## Components